zyc-Iroha/Tensorflow-Neuroevolution/README.md

 ### About ###

-Project developed by [Paul Pauls](https://github.com/PaulPauls) in collaboration with [Rezsa Farahani](https://www.linkedin.com/in/rezsa). \
+Project developed by [Paul Pauls](https://github.com/PaulPauls) in collaboration with [Rezsa Farahani](https://www.linkedin.com/in/rezsa).

+This is not an official Google product - even though the name may suggest otherwise.
+When TFNE was started there was no other neuroevolution framework available that kept the genome phenotype models compatible with any major machine learning framework.
+The _development name_ of the project was therefore simply chosen as the concatenation of the two aspects this project aimed to combine and it was carried over once the project became public.
+So far Google has not complained. =)

-We would like to thank Google and the larger Tensorflow team, who have supported this project since the Google Summer of Code 2019!
+We would also like to thank Google and the larger Tensorflow team, who have supported this project in the Google Summer of Code 2019!